JodusNodus/react-qr-reader/README.md

 | videoContainerStyle | object                                                                                          | none                     | Style object for the video container element.            |
 | videoStyle          | object                                                                                          | none                     | Style object for the video element.                      |

+## Maintainers

+- Created by @JodusNodus .
+- Revived thanks to @JonatanSalas and his company @BlackBoxVision .

 ## Browser Support

 If you need to support older browsers, checkout [this guide](https://github.com/zxing-js/library#browser-support) in how to make it compatible with legacy ones